 Weekly Tutoring Appointment

-You can now get writing help online.
-The Online Writing Center will work collaboratively with students to help them develop their writing.
+You now can get writing help online.
+Online writing tutors will collaborate with students to help them develop their writing.
 We also offer online tutoring to help students prepare for the WPST.
-Go to our Online Tutoring Application to request an online tutor.
+Go to our Online Tutoring Application to Request an online tutor.

-Need to prepare for an upcoming WPST?
-During a WPST tutoring session, the tutor will help the writer learn to decipher prompts and understand the WPST scoring guide.
+During a WPST tutoring session, the tutor will help the writer learn to decipher prompts amd understand the WPST scoring guide.
 Tutors may also review an essay the writer has written to a WPST prompt and provide suggestions for revision.
 We also offer WPST Review Workshops each term for students who are preparing to take the WPST for the first time.

-Students enrolled in ESL 1000, ESL 1005, or ESL 2000 will attend a one-on-one tutoring session once per week as part of the course’s requirements.
+Students enrolled in ESL 1000, 1005 or 2000 will attend a weekly one-on-one tutoring session as part of their ESL course requirement.
 The Writing Center also offers specialized ESL tutoring to students not enrolled in ESL courses.
 Go to our Tutoring Request Application to set up a weekly appointment, and please specify if you'd like an ESL tutor in the special request portion of the application.